andrewfowlie/website/content/project/bayes_factors.md

 \text{BF} = \frac{\text{Evidence for model $A$}}{\text{Evidence for model $B$}},
 $$
 where an evidence is the probability of our observed data given a particular model.
 Bayes factors update our relative belief in models in light of experimental data,
 $$
 \text{Relative belief after data} = \text{BF} \times \text{Relative belief before data}.
 $$
 For example, a Bayes factor of ten in favour of model $A$ means that it is ten times more plausible relative to model $B$ than it was before our experiment.

+There are many interesting discussions about the merits of Bayes factors at [Bayesian Spectacles](https://www.bayesianspectacles.org/).
+For an early discussion, see [Rozeboom, 1960](stats.org.uk/statistical-inference/Rozeboom1960.pdf).